 Mesothelioma is a rare but aggressive cancer that many people develop after exposure to asbestos.
 Unfortunately, thousands of workers are still exposed to asbestos every year without warning, the proper training, or personal protective equipment.
 Construction workers and firefighters are at a particularly high risk for working in buildings where asbestos was heavily used and never sealed or properly removed.

 Mesothelioma claims have decreased in recent years, however, it is still a very real threat.
 Firefighters and other first responders to the World Trade Center on September 11, 2001, were all heavily exposed to asbestos and many are now have injuries as a result.
-If you are suffering from mesothelioma and believe you were exposed to asbestos or other carcinogens during your career, contact the Belleville mesothelioma lawyers of Cates Mahoney, LLC at 618-277-3644.
+If you are suffering from mesothelioma and believe you were exposed to asbestos or other carcinogens during your career, contact the Illinois mesothelioma lawyers of Cates Mahoney, LLC at 618-277-3644.

 What is Asbestos?

 Asbestos is a group of naturally occurring heat-resistant minerals.
 Because asbestos can withstand heat, many chemicals, and does not conduct electricity, it was often used to insulate walls, roofing, plumbing, and other systems through buildings.
 It was also added to adhesives, paints, and ceiling and floor tiles.

 By the 1970s, the threat of asbestos was realized and the U.S. Consumer Product Safety Commission banned its use in certain places in buildings like fireplaces.
 The U.S. Environmental Protection Agency banned all new uses for the material in 1989 – but previously discovered uses were still in practice and allowed.
 Asbestos use is still not entirely illegal, but due to the hazards and federal regulations use has greatly declined.